jarrodbb/Text-Editor/README.md

 - A number of data persistent techniques are utilised to serve as redundancies if one of the options is not supported by the browser.
 - Offline functionality

-The by utilising a number of methods using the ```idb``` package data is stored in the indexedDB Database
+Additionally by utilising a number of methods using the ```idb``` package data is stored in the indexedDB Database

 ## Table of Contents